oneloveipfs/ipfsVideoUploader/docs/ConfigDocs.md

 * `callbackURL`: Specify the uploader page URL (https://yourdomain.com/upload) where the URL must be listed in HiveSigner application settings.
 * `tusdEndpoint`: tusd HTTP endpoint for resumable file uploads.

+#### Skynet
+* `enabled`: When set to true, Skynet upload support is enabled.
+* `portalUrl`: `siad` API endpoint for uploading to Skynet.
+* `portalUploadPath`: Skynet upload API call.
+Do not change unless you know what you're doing.
+* `portalFileFieldname`: Skynet upload form data fieldname.
+Do not change unless you know what you're doing.

 #### tusd settings
 * `tusdUploadDir`: Directory where `tusd` uploads are saved to.
 * `socketTimeout`: Timeout (in ms) where sockets will be cleared from register if upload ID is not being processed.